 In North America the story of the horse ended with the extinction of Equus about 7,600 years ago.

-The most commonly found bones are shown here; these include the phalanx (finger) bones, the ends of long leg bones, and vertebrae.
+The most commonly found bones are shown here; these include the phalanx (finger) bones, the ends of long leg bones, and on rare occasions, hoof cores.

 Associated: BONES, JAWBONES, TEETH